Systemic co-design

 Lessons learned – Why the failure of systems thinking should inform the future of design thinking

-Fred Collopy’s 2009 Fast Company blog highlights the lessons design thinking can draw from the challenges faced by systems thinking.
-Pioneers like Russell Ackoff, C. West Churchman, and Peter Checkland demonstrated how systems thinking incorporates principles such as stakeholder engagement, reframing problems, scenario exploration, and iterative processes.
-However, its academic framing often hindered adoption by managers.
-Collopy cautions against similar over-definition in design thinking, emphasising the need to keep it accessible and practical for broader uptake.
+Fred Collopy’s 2009 Fast Company blog highlights lessons design thinking can learn from systems thinking’s challenges.
+Pioneers like Russell Ackoff and Peter Checkland stressed principles such as stakeholder engagement, reframing, and iteration.
+However, systems thinking’s academic framing often limited its practical application.
+Collopy warns against similar over-definition in design thinking, advocating for accessibility and usability.

 Concept & Systems Learning for Design